Coverage analysis tool for optical data#

 Display dataset#

-You can also decide to produce stats on yearly basis using the provided switch
+You can also produce stats on a yearly basis using the provided switch.

 https://raw.githubusercontent.com/BuddyVolly/coverage_analysis/main/doc/img/display.png